dynarithmic/twain_library/README.md

 ![following error when running your application](/images/resource_error.jpg)

-In addition, there are optional string resource files available that.
+In addition, there are optional string resource files available.
 Here are a list of those files:

 	twainresourcestrings_dutch.txt 	 	Dutch resources
 	twainresourcestrings_french.txt  	French resources